MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 - **Database**: A subnet that contains only database virtual machines.

 > [!NOTE]
-> The example SAP systems architecture shows the explicit definition of web dispatchers in a separate availability set.
+> The example SAP systems architecture shows the explicit definition of web dispatchers in a separate virtual machine scale set.
 The web dispatcher component is a load balancer for SAP traffic among the SAP application servers.
 To achieve [high availability for SAP Web Dispatcher](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/en-US/48/9a9a6b48c673e8e10000000a42189b/frameset.htm), Azure Load Balancer implements either the failover cluster or the parallel web dispatcher setup.
 Set up a standalone solution architecture in a perimeter network for internet-facing communications to help satisfy security concerns.
 [Embedded Web Dispatcher on ASCS](https://help.sap.com/docs/SLTOOLSET/00b4e4853ef3494da20ebcaceb181d5e/2e708e2d42134b4baabdfeae953b24c5.html?locale=en-US&version=CURRENT_VERSION) describes a specific option.
 Take into account the sizing that's required because of other workloads on SAP ASCS.

-#### Virtual machines and availability sets
+#### Virtual machine scale sets

-For all pools and clusters (SAP Web Dispatcher, SAP application servers, SAP Central Services, and SAP HANA), group the virtual machines in separate availability sets.
-There's no charge for creating an availability set.
+For all pools and clusters (SAP Web Dispatcher, SAP application servers, SAP Central Services, and SAP HANA), group the virtual machines in separate virtual machine scale sets.
+There's no charge for creating a virtual machine scale set.
 You pay only for each virtual machine that you create.

 #### Virtual machines and availability zones